New France: Indigenous peoples

-The two factions, Iroquois and French, were constantly at war with one another until the Great Peace of Montréal in 1701.
-The relationship between the Iroquois and the French first began in 1609.
-The relationship between the French and Iroquois began violently.
-As Samuel De Champlain travelled from the St. Lawrence Valley, accompanied by his Algonquin, Montagnais, and Huron allies, the killing of three Iroquoian chiefs on Lake Champlain was Champlain’s way of fortifying his stance with these other tribal allies.
-These alliances were in the interest of the fur trade.

 The French and Algonquins first encountered one another in 1603 after Samuel de Champlain established France's first permanent North American settlement along the St. Lawrence River.
 In 1610, the Algonquins continued to solidify their relations with the French by guiding Étienne Brûlé into the interiors of Canada.

-The relationship between the Iroquois and the French first began in 1609, where Samuel De Champlain engaged in battle against the Iroquois.
-Champlain travelled from the St. Lawrence Valley, accompanied by his Algonquin, Montagnais, and Huron allies, to kill three Iroquoian chiefs on Lake Champlain with the first shots of his arquebus.
-The two factions (Iroquois and French) were constantly at war with one another until the Great Peace of Montréal in 1701.
+The relationship between the Iroquois and the French first began in 1609, when Samuel De Champlain engaged in battle against the Iroquois.
+Champlain travelled from the St. Lawrence Valley, accompanied by his Algonquin, Montagnais, and Huron allies, and managed to kill three Iroquoian chiefs on Lake Champlain with the first shots of his arquebus.
+Subsequently, the two factions (Iroquois and French) were constantly at war with one another until the Great Peace of Montréal in 1701.

 The French were interested in exploiting the land through the fur trade as well as the timber trade later on.
 Despite having tools and guns, the French settlers were dependent on Indigenous people to survive in the difficult climate in this part of North America.
 Many settlers did not know how to survive through the winter; the Indigenous people showed them how to survive in the New World.
 They showed the settlers how to hunt for food and to use the furs for clothing that would protect them during the winter months.
+Modern historians have highlighted that despite largely functional relations with indigenous peoples, administrators in France viewed co-operation as a wholly irritating task.
+Geographically removed from the colonies, Parisian courtiers viewed indigenous peoples as 'sauvages', often criticising New French officials for even interacting with nations.

 As the fur trade became the dominant economy in the New World, French voyageurs, trappers and hunters often married or formed relationships with Indigenous women.
 This allowed the French to develop relations with their wives' Indigenous nations, which in turn provided protection and access to their hunting and trapping grounds.